jpowerj/dsps/ch01/01-02-interpretations.md

 probability and statistics can play an important part in these choices, decisions, and conclusions.

-**Note: The Theory of Probability Does Not Depend on Interpretation**.
+## Note: The Theory of Probability Does Not Depend on Interpretation

 The mathematical theory of probability is developed and presented in Chapters 1–6 of this book without regard to the controversy surrounding the different interpretations of the term probability.
 This theory is correct and can be usefully applied, regardless of which interpretation of probability is used in a particular problem.
 The theories and techniques that will be presented in this book have served as valuable guides and tools in almost all aspects of the design and analysis of effective experimentation.